rameshvoodi/Docker/intro/README.md

 ## what is dockerfile?

 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.

+## what is docker-compose?

+Compose is a tool for defining and running multi-container Docker applications.
+With Compose, you use a YAML file to configure your application's services.
+Then, with a single command, you create and start all the services from your configuration.

+## what is docker swarm?

+Docker Swarm is a clustering and scheduling tool for Docker containers.
+With Swarm, IT administrators and developers can establish and manage a cluster of Docker nodes as a single virtual system.
+Swarm mode also exists natively in Docker Engine.